TonyZZX/MultiGraph_MultiLabel_Learning/GraphToInstance/README.md

 # Graph To Instance

-After mining the informative subgraphs, you should use this program to transform graphs to instances.
+After mining the informative sub-graphs, you should use this program to transform graphs to instances.
 Specially thanks to the graph matching library [VFLib][VFLib]!

 ## Documentation

 ### Graph file format

 Below is an example of the format of a text file containing a set of graphs.
-Each line denodes a vertex (v) or edge (e) with a given label (end of line).
+Each line denotes a vertex (v) or edge (e) with a given label (end of line).

 ```
 t # 0